- How do I know when to push?

 What About You?

 Those are some good questions about pushing that I thought of.
-What new questions do you have now that you read this post?
+What new questions about how to push do you have now that you read this post?

 Let me know what you think by leaving a comment.